 On 23 May 2016, Kibworth Beauchamp Parish Council (KBPC) became responsible for the running of Kibworth Library.
 A Library Management Group was formed, consisting of volunteers who actively look after the daily operations.
-This group, and the operational volunteers have worked diligently to provide a highly-successful service, including delivering projects and events in conjunction with Kibworth Primary School and the Kibworth Bookshop.

-Kibworth Community Library
+This group, and the operational volunteers have worked diligently to provide a highly successful service, including delivering projects and events in conjunction with Kibworth Primary School and the Kibworth Bookshop.
+A new Kibworth Community Library charitable trust has now taken over responsibility for the community library.

 Strategies are being developed to expand the service of the library and to offer the library building for use to external groups and organisations.
 To achieve this, plans are in place for the internal and external alteration of the library building.
-These include a new entrance from High Street, internal reorganisation to accommodate small groups for talks, additional storage areas and the installation of a disabled toilet.
+These include a new entrance from High Street, internal reorganization to accommodate small groups for talks, additional storage areas and the installation of a disabled toilet.
+An alternative option being considered by the Trustees is to work with the parish councils to find a new site or extension to an existing community building.

-G) COMMUNITY ASSETS
+COMMUNITY ASSETS

-Community facilities such as shops, community centres, schools, libraries, places of worship, sport and leisure facilities are important as they provide a focus for community life and interaction and are important for good health and the long-term sustainability of the community.
+Community facilities such as shops, communitycentres, schools, libraries, places of worship, sport and leisure facilities are important as they provide a focus for community life and interaction and are important for good health and the long-term sustainability of the community.
 The Kibworth villages have a good range of community facilities as referenced in the preceding pages.

 The retention and enhancement of these important community facilities has been identified as a priority for the Plan which considers it important to protect these important community facilities situated in the villages from inappropriate redevelopment.
+Appendix 9 demonstrates the enhancements needed to local community facilities.

-The important community assets in the Kibworth villages are Kibworth Grammar School Hall, Kibworth and Smeeton Village Hall, Kibworth Methodist Church, Kibworth Scout Hut, St Wilfrid's Church Hall and Kibworth Community Library.
+The important community assets in the Kibworth villages are Kibworth Grammar School Hall (left), Kibworth and Smeeton Village Hall, Kibworth Methodist Church, Kibworth Scout Hut, St Wilfrid's Church Hall andKibworth Community Library